realpython/python-guide/docs/writing/tests.rst

 It allows you to replace parts of your system under test with mock objects and make assertions about how they have been used.

-For example, you can monkey patch a method
+For example, you can monkey-patch a method:

 .. code-block:: python